-The UW Seattle Career Centers hosts a series of guides for students pursuing Academic Careers.
-While geared toward PhD students, these resources contain useful tip and insights.
+- The UW Seattle Career Center hosts a series of guides for students pursuing Academic Careers.
+While geared toward current PhD students, these resources contain useful tips and insights.

 Policy Studies graduates are working in a variety of roles and sectors.
 Learn about some of our alumni, where they are now and how the MA in Policy Studies program has contributed to their career success and personal development.

 Students and alumni may find information on employment, assistantships, and other career resources here.